Fixing a Leaking Hose Reel

 Use a masonry bit to drill the holes for the anchors.
 Try not to drill them deeper than necessary.
 I also like to use a smaller sized bit than necessary because the vibration and movement tends to make the hole bigger than it needs to be.
 The anchors should easily fit into the holes with just a bit of tapping with a hammer.
 The 4 screws seemed to be sufficient to hold the hose reel in place.

-Installation was pretty easy, the only difficulty is getting the leader hose connection tight.
+Installation was painless, the only difficulty is getting the leader hose connection tight.
 It's very awkward to get a pair of channel locks or a small pipe wrench into the tight space.

 Once the hose reel base is attached to the wall, I used the silicon grease on the o-rings.
 There are 2 o-rings, a white and blue one.
 Just cut the silicone lubricant packet and squeeze some onto each o-ring and spread it around with your finger.
 You don't need too much.
 I used a little more than half of the packet.
 I kept some in reserve in case I needed to take the spool off, which I did when I discovered the leak I mentioned above.